-We're now six weary years into the global financial and economic crisis and there are tentative signs of recovery, putative green shoots and even modest growth in places.
-There is of course difference of opinion as to whether these are real or illusory and some warn that we could face a double dip recession and sluggish growth for a decade or more to come.
+We’re now seven weary years into the global financial and economic crisis and there are tentative signs of recovery, putative green shoots and even growth in places.
+There is of course difference of opinion as to whether these are real or illusory and to what extent inequality can undermine what little progress we have made.
+We’re moving into a new phase now, taking stock and calmly and carefully examining the solutions.

 Here’s a taste what the press has had to say about Kilkenomics: